jcr6/The-JCR-FileFormat/JQL File format.md

 - Syntax: STEAL:EntryInOriginalFile>EntryInThisResource

 - WARNING!
 There is NO protection in any way against fools trying to make this operation go cyclic, causing an infinite loop and a stack overflow in the process.
 Hopefully you are not such a fool!
+- Note!
+Both STEAL and FROM were only implemented in version 23.01.10 for the JQL drivers.
+Please make sure the application you use to read JQL files was built from one of those.

 ### COMMENT
 Adds a comment to the resource.
 The next lines will serve as a comment until "@END@" is encountered.
 Unlike "TEXT" it DOES need a line for its won here.